jaraen/Ti.UX.Templates/README.md

 Uses style `paragraph`

+### ti.ux.image

+this component envelopes com.criteriastudio.RemoteImageView widget for easier management.
+Also adds vertical parallax FX to it.

+Use `innerMargin` to set the limits of the parallax fx.
+Use `realTop` property indicating the real from the window top edge.
+This is required to correctly manage the scroll event by the parent container (tipically a table view or a scrollview)

 ### ti.ux.forms.row.optionspicker

 Extends TableViewRow to be used in a settings form.
 Clicking on it, opens a selector of options.